wangtuguahhh/Capstone_2/README.md

 3. **Transformer-based Models for Vision:** Originally designed for natural language processing, transformers have been adapted to vision tasks with promising results.

-In this work, a **9-layer CNN model** was selected for the plant leave disease diagnosis task.
-CNN models are the fundation of more advanced models and they are well developed and widely used in the deep learning community.
+In this work, a **9-layer CNN model** was selected for the plant leaf disease diagnosis task.
+CNN models are the foundation of more advanced models and they are well developed and widely used in the deep learning community.

 ## 3. Data Challenges